guillaumeeb/isae-supaero-aibt103-bigdata/src/12_CaaS.md

 - How to get software to run reliably when moved from one computing environment to another
   - from a developer's laptop to a test environment
   - from staging to prod
+  - from a Cloud provider to another
-- Packaging application + runtime as a syngle package
+- Packaging application + runtime as a single package
 - Abstract differences in OS and underlying hardware
 - Build once, run anywhere
 - Pet vs Cattle, at another level